Last Updated on

 - Climbazole mousse

-Produced by Fort Dodge, the Fel-O-Vax® MC-K vaccine is administered to healthy cats over four months of age.
+Produced by Fort Dodge, the Fel-O-Vax® MC-K vaccine is for healthy cats over four months of age.
 This vaccine is only effective for M. canis.
 Administration is as follows:

 - 16 weeks – 1st vaccination